On vertex decomposable simplicial complexes and their Alexander duals: Introduction

-Inspired by the above results on dual concepts, in this paper, we introduce the notion of vertex splittable ideal, which we show that it is the dual concept for vertex decomposability and then we achieve some nice properties of such ideals.
-By exploiting this dual concept, we study the minimal free resolution of vertex cover ideal of vertex decomposable graphs.
+So, inspired by the above results in conjunction with the characterizations of shellable, sequentially Cohen-Macaulay and Cohen-Macaulay simplicial complexes by means of Alexander dual ideals, it is natural to ask if something similar can be said about vertex decomposable simplicial complexes.
+In this paper, we seek a dual concept for this class of simplicial complexes.
+To this end, we introduce the notion of a vertex splittable ideal, which is shown to be an appropriate dual concept for vertex decomposability and then some nice properties of such ideals are achieved.
+By exploiting this dual concept, we refine our results for flag complexes and study the minimal free resolution of vertex cover ideal of vertex decomposable graphs.